JiaWenqi/sentiment_lstm/README.md

 At state_size = 15, the overfitting seems better, achieving at best 80% validation accuracy.

 At state_size = 20, the overfitting seems even better, achieving a closer gap most of the time.
 However, at this state_size, learning_rate = 0.01 results in too larg step at around 80% training accuracy.

+Train on larger corpse, after about 15 hours, length = 150 batch_size = 100
+learning_rate = 0.001
+state_size = 30
+training accuracy increase to 99.92%, validation accuracy to 73.17%, test accuracy to 73.66%